Home

 }

 Inside this loop, we will iterate over y for each row, first from top to bottom.
-And for each pixel in the column: - if the current pixel is non-transparent, set the vertical distance to 0 - otherwise, set it to 1 + the vertical distance of the pixel above
+And for each pixel in the column: - If the current pixel is non-transparent, set the vertical distance to 0 - Otherwise, set it to 1 + the vertical distance of the pixel above

 This will give us the vertical distance to the closest non-transparent pixel that is above the current pixel.